Beef checkoff staff were on-hand during the 3-day race expo, August 15-17.

 checkoff’s Northeast Beef Promotion Initiative, as well as funding support

-from the South Dakota Beef Industry Council.
+from the South Dakota Beef Industry Council and the Montana Beef Council.
 For more information, visit

 NortheastBeef.org and BeefBoard.org.